Gauntlet173/CodingTheLaw/syllabus.md

 ## Iron Tech Lawyer Invitational

 The Georgetown Law school at Georgetown Tech in Washington DC has hosted, for the last several years, a competition among students who are building access to justice applications using technology or data science.
-For the first time, in 2019, the competition was made an invitational for any English-language post-secondary institutions.
-Students from the Coding the Law course represented the University of Alberta Faculty of Law in the Spring 2020 edition of the competition.
+In 2019, the competition was made an invitational for any English-language post-secondary institutions.
+Students from the Coding the Law course represented the University of Alberta Faculty of Law in the inaugural Spring 2020 edition of the competition.

-The Major Project portion of the course is designed to meet the requirements for submission as an entry in the Iron Tech Lawyer Invitational.
-Students who are willing to do so may apply to be considered for participation in the contest.
+The Major Project portion of the course is designed to meet the requirements for submission as an entry in the Iron Tech Lawyer Invitational *if students choose to use an external client*.
+Students who are interested in representing the University of Alberta at this event should advise the instructor as soon as possible.
 Only one project from any institution can be sent.
-If there is more than one student group interested in competing, we will make arrangements to have the pitches and the projects judged, and winner selected among them who will represent the University of Alberta in the competition.
+If there is more than one student group interested in competing, we will make arrangements to have the pitches and the projects judged, and a representative project selected from among them.

 Details on the competition are at https://www.georgetowntech.org/irontechlawyer.

 Georgetown does not provide funding for travel and accommodations.
 Funding may be obtained through various University programmes, or arranged privately by the students.
 Canadian Legal Technology companies have indicated a willingness to participate in funding Coding the Law students to attend the competition in the past.

+**NB**: Due to the Covid-19 pandemic, the 2020/2021 Iron Tech Lawyer Invitational will be held as a virtual event.

 ## Course Schedule
 The following schedule is tentative, and subject to change.
 The technical learning assignment listed for each class will be discussed during that class and is due by the start of the following class.

 ### Phase 1 - Docassemble Technical Learning

-#### Class 1 - Introduction to the Course, Docassemble Basics, Critical Resources - Date TBD
+#### Class 1 - Introduction to the Course, Docassemble Basics, Critical Resources - September 11, 2020

 The purpose of this class is to introduce you to the structure and expectations of the course, and provide you with the technical tools and resources you will need to participate in the Technical Learning Assignments.
 You will learn everything you need to know to complete the first technical learning assignment.
 You will more than likely complete that assignment during class, and if not will be given the resources to complete it over the course of the week.

 Technical Learning:	Assignment 1

-#### Class 2 - Docassemble Fundamentals - Date TBD
+#### Class 2 - Docassemble Fundamentals - September 18, 2020

 In this class you will be introduced to the method that Docassemble uses for figuring out which question needs to be asked next.
 You will also be introduced to the tools and techniques that are used to help understand what Docassemble is doing under the hood.
 You will learn what a "Docassemble Object" is, and how they can be used to simplify the process of building an interview.
 And you will learn about the different sorts of data that a Docassemble interview is capable of collecting.

 Technical Learning:	Assignment 2

+#### There is no class on September 25, 2020 due to Career Day

-#### Class 3 - Automated Document Assembly in Docassemble - Date TBD
+#### Class 3 - Automated Document Assembly in Docassemble - October 2, 2020

 In this class you will be taught the three fundamental requirements of a document assembly system: variables, conditionals, and loops.
 You will be shown how to replace text in a Word document with these three components.
 You will create a simple template using these